Brain2life/aws-exams-preparation-guide/mini-notes-and-tips/README.md

 - If you need to **serve private content for a particular group of users in specific geographic location**, you can use **CloudFront signed URLs or signed cookies** with **S3 pre-signed URLs** and **disable access to S3 by using direct URLs**.
 - If you need to **implement cost-effective and efficient search feature**, then **use S3 for data storage, Amazon OpenSearch Service for query processing and use Elastic Beanstalk for app deployments**.
 - If you need **strong server side encryption in S3 with multi-factor encryption**, then use **Amazon S3-managed encryption keys (SSE-S3)**.
+- If you need to **transcribe (convert speech to text) voice call recordings**, use **Amazon Transcribe**.
+If you need to **move data to long term storage after 90 days, configure S3 lifecycle policy to move data to S3 Glacier**.
+- If you need to **collect sensor data, use AWS IoT Core Basic Ingest**. **To enrich data and avoid operational overhead**, use **AWS Data Firehose with Lambda**.
+- If you need **DDoS protection, control your traffic and secure your applications from common web exploits (SQL injection, JS XSS, etc) use AWS Shield and AWS WAF**.
+- If you **enable versioning on S3 bucket with files in there, these files will have an initial version `null`**.
+Then **with each update of files the versioning of files will change as well**.
+- If you need to **enable HTTPS for public website, use public certificate in ACM.
+Public ACM certificate can be used on Load Balancers.
+Private ACM certificates are used only on EC2 instances**. **Public ACM is free, while private ACM is charged on monthly basis**.
+- If you need to **provide access to resources for a third-party AWS account, third-party account should create an External ID that will be given to the source account**. **Create an IAM role with the required access and put the External ID in the IAM role’s trust policy**.
+- If you need to **create a stateless and REST compliant service**, use **AWS API Gateway with Lambda proxy integration**.
+To **authenticate and securely process all requests**, use **AWS Cognito User Pools**.

 ### Improvement for existing solutions
 - If you have existing solution with **CloudFront** with **partitioned data in AWS** and you want to **improve the load time**, then use **S3 bucket with partitioned data** and **CloudFront  distribution with access permissions to S3 and is restricted only to it**.
 - If you need to **satisfy the RTO and RPO timeframes**, **improve the high availability, scalability and disaster resilience** for **database logs and trading transactions**, use **AWS Backup for AWS RDS with PITR (point-in-time recovery) option enabled and export logs to S3 with backups every 'n' minutes and cross-region replication enabled**.
 For more information, see [Disaster Recovery Demystified - RTO vs RPO](https://www.youtube.com/watch?v=wgvq9y8wwNQ).